 - concussions and traumatic brain injuries

 When an employee is hurt on the job, they may file a workers’ compensation claim to pay for their medical expenses and time missed from work.
 Because there are many rules and procedures associated with workers’ compensation claims, it can be confusing and difficult to understand.
 A hurt employee may even miss out on benefits they need if they do not understand how workers’ compensation works.
-For serious injuries that require a lot of medical care and missed work, an experienced workers’ compensation attorney is beneficial to the success of a claim.

 If you have an injury at work that requires one or two doctor's visits, or is something that can heal on its own without medical treatment, you probably do not need to hire a workers' compensation attorney to handle your claim.
 If you have a serious injury that needs extensive medical care, a possible surgery, and forces you to miss time from work, you should speak to an experienced workers' compensation lawyer to make sure you receive all the benefits you need.